RobinT14/BetweennessCentralitySNACS/README.md

 Usage of the script as follows:

 ```
-usage: betweennessCentrality.py [-h] [-d DIRECTED] input_file
+usage: betweennessCentrality.py [-h] [-d DIRECTED] [-R RESULTS] input_file

-This script will perform exact calculation and approximation of betweenness
-centrality, and will present the statistics of this.
+This script will perform exact calculation and approximation of betweenness centrality, and will present the statistics of this.

 positional arguments:
-input_file Path to the input file, of a give graph in (weighted) edge-list format
+  input_file            Path to the input file, of a give graph

-optional arguments:
+options:
   -h, --help            show this help message and exit
   -d DIRECTED, --directed DIRECTED
                         Set input graph type to directed graph.
-True OR False,
+True OR False, Default=True
-Default=False
+  -R RESULTS, --results RESULTS
+                        Set output directory, to write exact/estimation JSONs to.

 ```